fonzie/fonzie/README.md

 ```

-For a detail explanation of all of the fields, set the [https://github.com/component/component/wiki/Spec](Component wiki).
+For a detailed explanation of all of the fields, set the [https://github.com/component/component/wiki/Spec](Component wiki).
 The important parts for us are the `files` and `dependencies` sections.
 Every file that you need for you component
 to work needs to be in the `files` array otherwise it won't be pulled down when someone installs your package.